moiseyalaev/Profolio-Website/README.md

 # Profolio-Website

-Files for my personal website.
+**https://www.moiseyalaev.com/**

 I built this site from scratch utilizing Bootstrap's framework, basic HTML/CSS, Javascript for DOM manipulation, and npm commands for setting up the project.

-**https://www.moiseyalaev.com/**

 Steps to host your own website:
 1. Get A domain: https://domains.google/